Good Samaritan Policy FAQs

 Q. How do I aid a friend who I feel is in need of medical attention?

 The best option when you feel somebody is in need of medical attention is to seek help.
-Remember the 3 steps to comply with the GSP: Get Help, Stay with the Individual, Follow up Afterwards.
+Remember the 3 steps to comply with Good Sam: Get Help, Stay with the Individual, Follow up Afterwards.
 After you call for help, do not leave the individual alone.
 Ask for help from others if necessary and follow these pieces of advice:

 - DO: Turn the person on their side to prevent choking in case the person vomits.